ga4gh/vrs-python/README.md

 # VRS-Python and VRS Version Correspondence

-The ga4gh/vrs-python repo embeds the ga4gh/vrs repo as a git submodule, and therefore each ga4gh.vrs package on PyPI embeds a particular version of VRS.
+The ga4gh/vrs-python repo embeds the ga4gh/vrs repo as a git submodule for testing purposes.
+Each ga4gh.vrs package on PyPI embeds a particular version of VRS.
 The correspondences between the packages that are **currently maintained** may be summarized as:

 | vrs-python branch | vrs-python tag/version | vrs branch | vrs version |